Zach262626/broadcast-project/README.md

 ## Make a broadcast channel

-* To create a broadcast channel, run the command php artisan make:event "Even name"
+* To create a broadcast channel, run the command php artisan make:event "Event name"
 * Implement ShouldBroadcast to the class
 * Change channel name and navigate to channel.php. add authentication, only people with the authenticated will be able to access the channel